succinctlabs/op-succinct/book/fault_proofs/deploy.md

 Use `cast --to-wei <value> eth` to convert the value to wei to avoid mistakes.

-See [Bond Economics and Sizing](./bond_economics.md) for the sizing method and liquidity checks for these values.
+See [Bond Economics and Sizing](./bond_economics.md) for bond roles and sizing considerations.

 ### Fallback Timeout Mechanism